Red Hen Publications

 Particularly if she thought she could use it against him later.
 Bella really doesn’t strike one as being the sort who limits her attacks to “fair targets”.

 And he, being all too willing to be taken up by such an influential crowd, and young enough to not know any better, might have been flattered into being very forthcoming.
-He certainly seems to have been starved for any kind of favorable attention.
+From all accounts, he does certainly seem to have been starved for any kind of favorable attention.

 However, Bellatrix and her circle would have known perfectly well that there are no Snapes listed in ‘Nature's Nobility’.
 And from Bellatrix’s attitude toward Snape once we had a chance to observe both of them, I should think that if anyone in that circle took him up, it wasn’t her.